-The engine maintenance required on the generator is similar to the main engines.
-The most important factors to the generator's longevity are proper ventilation, maintenance of the fuel, ignition, cooling and lubrication systems, and the AC alternator.
+The most important factors to the generator's longevity are proper ventilation and the maintenance of the AC alternator and the fuel, ignition, cooling and lubrication systems.

-Maintenance schedules and procedures are outlined in your generator owner's manual, follow them exactly.
+Maintenance schedules and procedures are outlined in your generator owner's manual; follow them exactly.